 A few months ago, our Associated Director, Shrey Mehta had written an article titled “Financial Advice for Difficult Times”.
 We are proud to share that the article has been published in the Journal of Indian Orthodontic Society!

 Though the article was written keeping doctors in mind at a time when we were at the peak of the covid-19 induced financial crisis, the advice holds true for everyone in every crisis.
+You can find the full article here.
 Following are the main excerpts from the article –

 Financial Advice for Difficult Times